alphaver/cpp-final-lab/README.md

 ### Installation

-To install the script and prepare server directories use the `init.sh` script (after building):
+To install the script and prepare server directories use the `init.sh` script (after building); before using the server you should log out and log in again:
 ```
 $ ./init.sh
 ```